Prince Andrew’s Expulsion From Public Life Cemented by Charles Taking His Key Patronage

 He popped up on TV screens giving a brief impromptu interview in which he spoke of his mother’s grief.

-He came close to pulling off a coup by using the funeral to claim his naval position as admiral—a post he was due to inherit on his 60th birthday, but voluntarily deferred as the Epstein scandal blew up.
-A London tailor was said to have been busy making his admiral’s suit when the queen intervened, ordering all men to wear civvies.
+He came close to pulling off a coup by using the funeral to claim his naval position as admiral—a post he was due to inherit on his 60th birthday but voluntarily deferred as the Epstein scandal blew up.
+A London tailor was said to have been busy making his admiral’s uniform when the queen intervened, ordering all men to wear civvies.

 While this decision artfully avoided Andrew’s request for a promotion, it was in fact specifically targeted at sparing Harry the humiliation of being the only male Windsor on parade that day not in military uniform.
 Andrew is quite entitled to wear the military uniform of a vice admiral, a position he still holds.
 Unlike Harry, he was never forced to give up his military associations.
 It was notable that he was seated next to his mother at the funeral (although COVID rules mandated an empty seat between them).